CasCodes/homepage/content/projects/kiyo.md

 BERT/Transformers is a hot topic in the machine learning world bacause it offers state of the art language processing for everyone.

 For this project I wanted to build something that could be useful in everyday life.
-Reading long webpages can be time consuming, and that's when a summarization browser extension came to mind.
+And since reading long webpages can be time consuming, a summarization browser extension came to mind.
 Since I'm working a lot with **NLP** (natural language processing) anyways, using it in a real-life scenario seemed like an interesting challenge.

 The main idea is: